Watts-Lab/task-mapping/tasks/Organization Game.md

 # Stimuli
 ## The visual components
-Participants instruction manual available for purachase at
+Participants instruction manual available for purchase at:
 https://www.amazon.com/Organization-game-organizational-development-participants/dp/0876206437

 ## Materials for alternative versions of the experiment